aromatt/snapshot/README.md

 In the snapshot testing paradigm, a test case is an executable program which writes meaningful output to stdout.
-This output is recorded in a "snapshot" file and should be committed to source control alongside the test case.
+This output is recorded in a "snapshot" file and should be committed to version control alongside the test case.
 Later, if the test's output changes, the `snapshot` tool will report it as a failure.

 ## Installation